 - Coursework in the PDS program must be completed within one full academic year (3 semesters) of admission.

 - It is highly recommended that the 14-16 credit hours be spread across 2-3 semesters to maximize success.
-Credits taken in their entirety in one semester must be done so with prior approval of the Director of START Advising and the Director of Admissions and Orientation.
+Credits taken in their entirety in one semester must be done so with prior approval of the Director of START Advising and the Director of Admissions.

 - During completion of the 14-16 credit hours, students will apply for admission to a degree program.
 A maximum of 16 credit hours may be accepted by the academic unit as credit toward a degree.
 These credits must be at the 100-level or above and fulfill degree requirements.
 Students may take additive credits with the approval of an academic advisor, but these credits are not used in determining eligibility for degree-seeking status nor will they be applied toward a degree.